High BAC Limits in Michigan OWI Cases

 In the state of Michigan, it is illegal for a person with BAC of at least .08 percent can be arrested for DUI/OWI in Michigan.
 Blood alcohol concentration or content (BAC) is the amount of alcohol that is present in the bloodstream, according to the volume of alcohol consumed over a certain period.

-Having a Michigan OWI lawyer can help your case.
+Having a Oakland County OWI lawyers can help your case.

 There are several physiological factors that must be taken into consideration when figuring out how alcohol affects each person, which include the following: